Common Name: Dusky Gopher Frog, Mississippi Gopher Frog

 Scientific Name: Rana sevosa

 Family: Ranidae – True Frogs family

 Location: Mississippi – historically in Louisiana and Alabama

 Size: 3 inches (8 cm)

 The Dusky Gopher frog is listed by the International Union of the Conservation of Nature (IUCN) Red List as critically endangered frog and is listed under the Endangered Species Act by the United States government.
 It was found throughout the southeast but now they can only be found in Glen’s Pond in Harrison County, Mississippi.
 There is a few different reasons for the decline in the frog.
 Changes to their natural habitat is one of the key reasons for the declines.
 Wetlands that the frog calls home have been drained and forests have been clear cut.
 Fire suppression has also altered the habitat.
-Naturally, wildlife happen and help maintain open ground area but fire suppression has stopped this.
+Naturally, wild fires happen and help maintain open ground area but fire suppression has stopped this.
 The frogs also like to use Gopher Tortoise (Gopherus polyphemus) burrows as a place to hide but the Gopher Tortoise’s populations are also dropping.